 d) Receive reports from the President.

-e) Receive the audited accounts of the club.
+e) Receive the reviewed accounts of the club.

-f) The auditors report is to be attached to the accounts.
+f) The Reviewers report is to be attached to the accounts.

-g) Appoint an auditor for the coming year.
+g) Appoint a Reviewer for the coming year.

-h) Confirm subscriptions, fees or levies for the financial year.
+h) Confirm fees or levies for the financial year.

 j) Consider general business.